testflows/TestFlows-WebSite/source/handbook/index.md

 **{% testflows %}** has the following differentiating features that makes it stand out from a plenty of other open and closed source test frameworks.

-**Use what you need design**
+## Use what you need design

-**{% testflows %}** has many advanced features but it allows you to use only the pieces that you need.
+The framework has many advanced features but it allows you to use only the pieces that you need.
 For example, if you don't want to use requirements you don't have to or if you don't want to break your tests into steps or using behavior driven step keywords that is perfectly fine.
-At the heart, **{% testflows %}** is just a collection of Python modules so you are always in control and you are not forced to use anything that you don't need.
+At the heart, it is just a collection of Python modules so you are always in control and you are not forced to use anything that you don't need.

-**Supports requirements oriented quality assurance process**
+## Requirements oriented quality assurance process

 An enterprise quality assurance process must always revolve around ***requirements***.
-However, requirements are most often ignored in software development groups even at large companies. **{% testflows %}** is designed to break that trend and allows to write and work with requirements just like you work with code.
+However, requirements are most often ignored in software development groups even at large companies.
+The framework is designed to break that trend and allows to write and work with requirements just like you work with code.
 However, if you are not ready to use requirements then you don't have to.

-Whether you realize it or not the only true purpose of writing any test is _to verify one or more requirements_ and it does not really matter if you have clearly identified these requirements or not. _Tests verify requirements_ and each requirement must be verified by either fully automated, semi-automated or manual test.
+Whether you realize it or not the only **true purpose of writing any test is to verify one or more requirements** and it does not really matter if you have clearly identified these requirements or not.
+Tests verify requirements and each requirement must be verified by either fully automated, semi-automated or manual test.
 If you don't have any tests to verify some requirement then you can't be sure that requirement is met or that the next version